Lina-Speech: Gated Linear Attention and Initial-State Tuning for Multi-Sample Prompting Text-To-Speech Synthesis: Preliminaries

 \subsection{Linear Attention}

 \cite{katharopoulos2020transformers} proposed to replace the softmax in self-attention with a general kernel function $k$ and its associated feature map \(\phi\).
-This approach known as linear attention can be expressed as:
+This approach, known as linear attention, can be expressed as:

-Denoting, This can be expressed through the update rule:
+Denote Eq. \ref{eq:linattlong} can be reformulated into a recursive form through the update rule:

-which reveals that it essentially functions as a recurrent neural network with a matrix-valued state.
+revealing that it essentially functions as a recurrent neural network with a matrix-valued state. \\

-The choice of $\phi$ being the linear kernel ($\phi = Id$) has been a popular line of research \cite{Peng2024EagleAF, gated, retnet}, furthermore it has been observed that in practice the normalization term can be omitted thus simplifying to:
+The choice of $\phi$ being the linear kernel ($\phi = Id$) has been a popular line of research \cite{Peng2024EagleAF, gated, retnet}.
+Furthermore, it has been observed that in practice the normalization term can be omitted, thus simplifying Eq. \ref{eq:linattsimp} into:

-where \( \mathbf{S_t} \) acts as a constant size kv-cache in traditional self-attention transformer.
+where: \( \mathbf{S_t} \) acts as a constant-size kv-cache in traditional self-attention transformer.